Load balancing

 Mechanisms

-Creating a load balancer service
+Creating a network load balancer

 kubectl get serviceThe output will look similar to this:

-NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGEmy-service LoadBalancer 100.67.140.208 193.148.xxx.xxx 80:30642/TCP 14hFunctionalities
+NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGEmy-service LoadBalancer 100.67.140.208 193.148.xxx.xxx 80:30642/TCP 14hYou can reach the Service via the EXTERNAL-IP.

 | Annotation | Default | Description |